code4com/ciec-code/README.md

 - You should roughly get 24hrs to work on challenges.
 - Based on time you may have, please try to solve all or as many as possible.
 Expectation is of at-least 3 Challenges.
 - You need to work on atleast one of the below challenges before meeting.
 Pick one based on role you applied for.
-   - Challenge-02) *DevOps* is MUST for DevOps role
+   - Challenge-02) *DevOps* : is MUST for DevOps role
-   - Challenge-04) *Developer* is MUST for Developers role
+   - Challenge-04) *Developer* : is MUST for Developer role

 ## Challenges